Toward Manifest Relationality in Transformers via Symmetry Reduction: Introduction

 In this, we take inspiration from developments in the modern theoretical physics of gauge field theory which aims, rather than breaking symmetry (e.g., by selecting arbitrary coordinate frames), to eliminate redundant degrees of freedom (d.o.f.) by working directly with \emph{manifestly invariant} variables: e.g., constraint Hamiltonian dynamics \cite{HenneauxTeitelboim1992}, symplectic reduction \cite{GuilleminSternberg1990}, or covariant phase space approaches \cite{Gieres2023}.
 One tool, developed in the past decade, systematically implementing such an idea is the \emph{Dressing Field Method} (DFM) \cite{Francois:2017akk,FrancoisAndre:2023jmj,Francois:2024rdm,Francois:2024laf,Francois:2024xqi,Francois:2025jro,Francois:2025lqn,Francois:2025odk,Francois:2025ptj,Francois:2025shu,Francois:2025sic,Berghofer:2025ius}, which allows to extract the \emph{relational} \cite{Rovelli:1990ph,Rovelli:2001bz,Rovelli:2013fga,Francois:2024vlr} invariant content of physical theories.

 We note here that gauge ideas already appear, e.g., in Geometric Deep Learning (GDL) when modeling data on manifolds or non-Euclidean domains (graphs, spheres, tori, etc.) -- see, e.g., \cite{gaugeDL1,theodosis2024incorporating,theodosis2024constructing,choi2025gauge,huang2025learning,strunk2025gauge,honda2026gauge}.
-In this context, ``gauge" often refers to local coordinate freedom/choice of basis in tangent spaces, and gauge-equivariant convolutions that respect this freedom (for instance, no preferred frame).
+In this context, `gauge' often refers to local coordinate freedom/choice of basis in tangent spaces, and gauge-equivariant convolutions that respect this freedom (for instance, no preferred frame).
 These works use the geometric language of connections on (principal) fiber bundles.

 In this work, we propose to adapt the DFM philosophy to \emph{transformer architectures}: Instead of modifying networks by inserting preferred coordinate directions, we consider how transformer computations can be reformulated in terms of \emph{relational}, manifestly invariant structures, removing internal coordinate redundancies while preserving model expressivity.
-We focus on components where internal redundancies appear and propose invariant reformulations: \begin{enumerate} \item ``Dressing" internal representation frames by replacing coordinate-dependent vectors with ``relational invariants", hence reformulating attention mechanisms in ``invariant relational form". \item Considering optimization dynamics in reduced, symmetry-free parameter spaces. \end{enumerate}
+We focus on components where internal redundancies appear and propose invariant reformulations: \begin{enumerate} \item Dressing internal representation frames by replacing coordinate-dependent vectors with relational invariants, hence reformulating attention mechanisms in invariant relational form. \item Considering optimization dynamics in reduced, symmetry-free parameter spaces. \end{enumerate}

 Our immediate goal is not yet to replace existing architectures, but to establish a conceptual and mathematical framework in which learning proceeds directly on meaningful relational d.o.f. rather than on arbitrary coordinate representations.
-Such a formulation may reduce optimization degeneracies, clarify internal mechanisms, and open new directions for invariant and interpretable architectures.
+Such a formulation may reduce optimization degeneracies, clarify internal mechanisms, and open new directions for invariant and interpretable architectures. {In this context, let us observe that our proposal is orthogonal to the encoder-only \emph{vs} decoder-only architectural distinction: the symmetry-reduction viewpoint concerns internal representational and parameter redundancies and, in principle, may be studied in encoder, decoder, or encoder-decoder attention blocks alike.
+Accordingly, we do not claim superiority over masked autoregressive decoder-only architectures in the present work.}